Cambridge-ICCS/FTorch/examples/5_Looping/README.md

 program that runs over the loop.
 A `fortran_ml_mod.f90` file contains a module with the FTorch code to load the TorchScript model, run it in inference mode, and clean up.

+### Bad

+We start with the 'bad' approach which takes the obvious approach, enclosing the code from example 1 in a loop.

+Examine the code in `bad/fortran_ml_mod.f90` to see how the subroutine `ml_routine()` creates a `torch_model` and `torch_tensor`s and reads in the net on every call before performing inference and then destroying them.

+### Good

+Now look at the 'good' approach.

+Examining the code in `good/fortran_ml_mod.f90` we see how there is an initialisation subroutine `ml_init()` that reads in the net from file, holding it as a module variable.
+There is then `ml_routine()` that maps the input and output dta to `torch_tensor`s (also declared at a module level) and performs the forward pass.
+Finally we have `ml_finalise()` that cleans up the net and tensors.

+Looking next at `good/simplenet_infer_fortran.f90` we see how the initialisation and finalisation routines are called once, before and after the main loop respectively, with only `ml_routine()` running the forward pass called from inside the loop.

+The benefits of this approach can be seen by comparing the time taken to run each version the code as detailed below.

 ## Dependencies

 To run this example requires: